narayanprusty/terraform-eks/README.md

 ## Custom Cluster Configuration

-You can change the region and other cluster configuration in the locals.tf file.
+You can change the region and other cluster configuration in the local.tf file.

 ## kubeconfig Configuration